Magistrate: Federal courts

 In the United States federal courts, a magistrate judge is a judicial officer authorized by et seq.
 They were formerly known as U.S. commissioners, and then as magistrates.
 Magistrate judges, as they have been designated since 1990, are appointed by the federal district judges of a particular court, serving terms of eight years if full-time, or four years if part-time, and may be reappointed.
 Magistrate judges conduct a wide range of judicial proceedings to expedite the disposition of the civil and criminal caseloads of the United States district courts.
 Congress set forth in the statute the powers and responsibilities that could be delegated by district court judges to magistrate judges.
 To achieve maximum flexibility in meeting the needs of each court, however, Congress left to the individual courts the actual determination of which duties to assign to magistrate judges.

 State courts

 In many state court systems in the United States, magistrate courts are the successor to Justice of the Peace courts, and frequently have authority to handle the trials of civil cases up to a certain dollar amount at issue, applications for bail, arrest and search warrants, and the adjudication of petty or misdemeanor criminal offences.
 In Ohio, magistrates are subordinate to the judge or judges who appoint them, and all of their decisions are subject to the review, amendment, approval, or reversal by a judge.
 In some states, including West Virginia and Georgia, magistrates are elected and not appointed.

-Other traditions
+Other countries

+Arabia

+After the Hijrah in 622 CE, the Constitution of Medina formalised the Islamic Prophet Muhammad as the Chief Magistrate, making him as the foremost judicial authority responsible for resolving conflicts and overseeing judicial welfare in Medina.
+This later unified the diverse tribal groups, including the Jewish tribes, and ended long‑standing internecine tensions.
+Within this role, prophet Muhammad exercised final decision making in dispute resolution, interpretation of law, and maintenance of public order.